shnurkovoleksandr-hash/quantapilot/docs/00_overview.md

 QuantaPilot™ is an autonomous project factory that transforms high-level project descriptions into complete, production-ready software solutions.
 By orchestrating AI-powered agents through n8n workflows, the system replicates the full software development lifecycle of a digital agency, from initial requirements gathering to final delivery.

+**Current Status**: Core Infrastructure Complete (Stages 1.1-1.2) ✅

+The system now features a complete microservices architecture with monitoring, security, and workflow orchestration ready for AI agent implementation in Stage 1.3.

 ## Vision Statement

 To democratize software development by providing an autonomous, AI-driven factory that can create complete software projects with minimal human intervention, while maintaining enterprise-grade quality standards and best practices.